When do the Olympics start and end? See the schedule for the 2024 Paris Games.

 The 2024 Paris Olympics are set to kick off soon, with a schedule full of sporting events.
 Here's everything you need to know about when this summer's Olympics will start and end.

-The Olympics will open in Paris on the night of Friday, July 26 and continue through Sunday, Aug.
-11, although some qualification events began July 24.
-The July 26 opening ceremony will be held on the Seine, a river that flows through Paris.
-No sports competitions will be held that day.
+The Olympics will officially open in Paris on the night of Friday, July 26 and continue through Sunday, Aug.
+11, although some team events started on July 24.
+The July 26 opening ceremony will be held on the Seine river, which flows though Paris.
 The closing ceremony, which includes a parade of flags and athletes, will take place on Aug.
 11.

-The Opening Ceremony for the 2024 Olympics will be unique.
-According to the Olympics, the ceremony, kicking off on Friday, July 26, will be the first opening ceremony held outside of a stadium.
-The Tokyo Opening Ceremony was held in a largely empty stadium because of the COVID-19 pandemic.
+The opening ceremony for the 2024 Summer Olympics will be unique.
+According to organizers, the July 26 event will be the first Olympic opening ceremony held outside of a stadium.
+The Tokyo opening ceremony last time around was held in a largely empty stadium because of the COVID-19 pandemic.

-An estimated 94 boats will travel along the almost 4-mile parade route as part of the ceremony, with delegations and performers joining athletes on the Seine, according to the Olympics.
-There will be around 10,500 athletes representing 206 National Olympic Committees.
-Countries technically do not participate in the Olympic Games, but rather athletes from National Olympic Committees recognized by the International Olympic Committee.
+An estimated 94 boats will travel along the almost four-mile route as part of the ceremony, with delegations and performers joining athletes on the Seine, according to organizers.
+Around 10,500 athletes representing 206 National Olympic Committees are taking part in the Games.

-Around 120 heads of states, sovereigns and heads of government will also attend the Opening Ceremony.
+Around 120 heads of state, royals and other leaders will also attend the opening ceremony.

-There are several required elements to the Opening Ceremony, as designated by the International Olympic Committee.
-It took about four hours to get through each stage during the 2020 Tokyo Games.

-The Closing Ceremony for the 2024 Olympics will be on Sunday, Aug.
+The closing ceremony for the 2024 Summer Olympics will be on Sunday, Aug.
 11, beginning at 2 p.m.
-ET in the Stade de France.
+Eastern, in the Stade de France.
 It will feature a parade of flags, a parade of athletes and victory ceremonies, among other events.
-The ceremony in Tokyo lasted for around three hours.
+The closing ceremony in Tokyo lasted for about three hours.

 When is gymnastics at the 2024 Paris Games?

-Artistic gymnastics is scheduled for July 27 to Aug.1 and then again from Aug.
-3 through the 5th.
+Artistic gymnastics events are scheduled for July 27 to Aug.
+1, and then again from Aug.
+3-5.
 Rhythmic gymnastics events, a female-only event, are scheduled for Aug.
-8th until the 10th.
+8-10.
 Artistic and rhythmic gymnastics test different skills and use different equipment.

-Women's artistic gymnastics, featuring athletes like Simone Biles, involves four core events: beam, vault, uneven bars and floor exercise.
+Women's artistic gymnastics, featuring athletes including U.S. star Simone Biles, involves four core events: beam, vault, uneven bars and floor exercise.
 Men's artistic gymnastics features eight events across six pieces of equipment: rings, vault, pommel horse, horizontal bar, parallel bars and floor exercise.
 There are two additional events to test the overall skill of the male gymnasts.

 There are two categories of competition in Olympic rhythmic gymnastics, individual all-around women and group all-around women.
 It showcases skill, flexibility and musicality using balls, hoops, clubs and ribbons.